Customize Object Schema (BOD, JSON, ANY)

 2.2 AnySQL

-Let’s start with the creation of the DB connector connection point.
+Let’s start with the creation of the Database Connector connection point.

-Follow the same steps as above for the creation of the connection point, the only difference is the type that now is AnySQL Modeler.
-Also, the connection tab is the same
+Follow the same steps as above for the creation of the connection point, the only difference is the Type is AnySQL Modeler.
+Also, the Connection tab is the same.

-Move to the document tab, click the ( + ) button, and then the EDIT button
+Move to the documents tab, click the ( + ) button, and then the EDIT button

-From this page, give the name to the model, give the name to the Document Name and click the (+) button to retrieve the list of tables of the database
+From this page, give a Name to the model, give a name to the Document Name and click the (+) button to retrieve the list of tables of the database.

-Select the columns you are interested in and click the arrow, in the ITEM row from the dropdown list of the property column select identifier, then click the UPDATE button
+Select the columns you are interested in and click the > arrow.
+In the ITEM row, use the dropdown list of the Property column and select identifier, then click the UPDATE button.

-Click the settings icon as described above and in the settings form, select output format as JSON, flag the Enablement Improved Data Type Normalization, click twice the Add Incremental Key button and confgure as below, then click UPDATE
+Click the Settings icon as described above and in the settings form, select output format as JSON (array), flag the Enablement Improved Data Type Normalization option, click twice on the Add Incremental Key button to add two rows.
+Configure the Object and Column fields as below, then click UPDATE.

-Save the connection point and click the GENERATE METADATA button to create the JSON Object Schema, you will get a message that the schema has been generated successfully
+Click Save on the connection point and click the GENERATE METADATA button to create the JSON Object Schema, you will get a message that the schema has been generated successfully

 Go to the data catalog to see the newly created object schema